Different Types of Forests in India

 How many evergreen forests thrive year after year in India?

-Forest | Area | Percentage |
+| Forest | Area | Percentage |

-Tropical Wet Evergreen | 20,054 | 2.61 |
+| Tropical Wet Evergreen | 20,054 | 2.61 |

-Tropical Dry Evergreen | 937 | 0.12 |
+| Tropical Dry Evergreen | 937 | 0.12 |

-Tropical Semi-Evergreen | 71,171 | 9.27 |
+| Tropical Semi-Evergreen | 71,171 | 9.27 |

-Sub Tropical Dry Evergreen | 180 | 0.02 |
+| Sub Tropical Dry Evergreen | 180 | 0.02 |

-Jadav Payeng, also known as Molai Payeng, won the “Indian Forest Man” title through his hard work.
+Jadav Payeng, also known as Molai Payeng, won the “Indian Forest Man” title through hard work.
 He spent thirty years creating an artificial forest and planted over 40 million trees.
-The barren sandbar of Brahmaputra (550 hectares) is now covered with trees and is known as ‘Molai Kathoni’.
+The barren sandbar of the Brahmaputra (550 hectares) is now covered with trees and is known as ‘Molai Kathoni’.

 What is the area of coniferous forests in India?

-In the 1950s, the forest cover in India was 82.5 million hectares (25.82%).
-This percentage dropped significantly in the 1970s, and India’s forest cover was reduced to 74.3 million hectares (23.24%) in the 1970s.
+In the 1950s, India’s forest cover was 82.5 million hectares (25.82%).
+This percentage dropped significantly in the 1970s, and India’s forest cover was reduced to 74.3 million hectares (23.24%).

 List of 43 best forests in India

-- Kaziranga National Park Assam
+- Kaziranga National Park, Assam

-- Jim Corbett National Park Uttarakhand
+- Jim Corbett National Park, Uttarakhand

-- Gir National Park Gujarat
+- Gir National Park, Gujarat

-- Ranthambore National Park Rajasthan
+- Ranthambore National Park, Rajasthan

-- Manas National Park Assam
+- Manas National Par,k Assam

-- Dudhwa National Park Uttar Pradesh
+- Dudhwa National Park, Uttar Pradesh

-- Nagarhole National Park Karnataka
+- Nagarhole National Par,k Karnataka

-- Pench National Park Madhya Pradesh
+- Pench National Park, Madhya Pradesh

-- Sanjay Gandhi National Park Mumbai
+- Sanjay Gandhi National Park, Mumbai

-- Periyar National Park Kerala
+- Periyar National Park, Kerala

-- Eravikulam National Park Kerala
+- Eravikulam National Par,k Kerala

-- Namdapha National Park Arunachal Pradesh
+- Namdapha National Park, Arunachal Pradesh

-- Great Himalayan National Park Himachal Pradesh
+- Great Himalayan National Park, Himachal Pradesh

-- Sundarban National Park West Bengal
+- Sundarban National Park, West Bengal

 - Simlipal National Park Orissa

-- Guindy National Park Chennai
+- Guindy National Park, Chennai

-- Bhitarkanika National Park Odisha
+- Bhitarkanika National Park, Odisha

-- Rajaji National Park Uttarakhand
+- Rajaji National Park, Uttarakhand

-- Panna National Park Madhya Pradesh
+- Panna National Park, Madhya Pradesh

 - Keibul Lamjao National Park Manipur